 QNB's credit ratings, which are intended to measure its ability to meet its debt obligations as they mature, are an important factor in determining QNB's cost of borrowing funds.
 The interest rates on QNB's borrowings are partly dependent on its credit ratings.
-As at the date of this Prospectus, QNB's long-term credit rating was assessed by Fitch at A+ with a stable outlook, Moody's at Aa3 with a stable outlook, S&P at A with a stable outlook.
+As at the date of this Prospectus, QNB's long-term credit rating was assessed by Fitch at A+ with a stable outlook, Moody's at Aa3 with a stable outlook, S&P at A with a stable outlook and Capital Intelligence at AA- with a stable outlook.
 See "Overview of Qatar-Qatar's Indebtedness" for further details on the downgrade of Qatar's sovereign rating.